08 Aug 2018

 We're finally at the point were it's easier to add a Custom Element into any app than it is a React component.
 Now that's weird.

-1. This is not an original take.
-Essentially, this entire talk is a rehash of the "Weirdness Budget" concept the Polymer folks talk about here.
+1. Essentially, this entire talk is a rehash of the "Weirdness Budget" concept the Polymer folks talk about here.